 Any victim of a motor vehicle accident should be evaluated at a hospital.

 When To See Your Regular Doctor

 Good Night Pediatrics strongly believes that every child should have a "medical home."
 The core of the medical home is your primary care pediatrician and we strongly urge you to help ensure consistency in the management of any chronic conditions by working with your pediatrician.
 Should an acute complication arise after hours, we are here to help.

 See your child's regular pediatrician for prescription refills.
 Our prescription refill policy is strict and reserved for rare cases in which our providers deem a refill absolutely necessary.

 See your child's regular pediatrician for medical equipment.

 See your child's regular pediatrician for routine immunizations.

 Thank you for choosing Good Night Pediatrics for your child’s urgent care needs.
-Even if you’ve been to our clinics before, you may not see the same physician.
-Our providers may rotate to other locations to accommodate their schedules, but every physician at Good Night Pediatrics is trained to offer the same high level of care.
-Therefore, patients are in good hands no matter who they see at our clinics.
+Even if you’ve been to our clinics before, you may not see the same physician as they may rotate to other locations.
+But every physician at Good Night Pediatrics is trained to offer the same high level of care.
+Patients are in good hands no matter who they see at our clinics.